marqzy

 Comparative Analysis: Top Billionaires

-Below is a table summarizing the net worth changes for the top 5 billionaires as of March 1, 2025, based on Bloomberg data:
+Here's an updated table of the top 10 billionaires as of September 2025, based on Bloomberg data:

 Conclusion